Point Theatre: Live recordings

 The Theatre has been the venue for numerous live recordings subsequently released as live albums.
 David Gray's live performance video, David Gray: Live, released on 19 March 2001, was recorded at a sell-out show at the Point at the end of an Irish tour in December 1999.
 David Bowie filmed his A Reality Tour DVD in the Point during two sell-out shows there on 22–24 November 2003.
 R.E.M. filmed and recorded their live double CD/DVD set, R.E.M.
 Live in the Point on 26–27 February 2005.
 Bruce Springsteen recorded his 2007 album, Live in Dublin at the Point from 17 to 19 November 2006.
 Bell X1's live album Tour De Flock was recorded at their sell-out 1 December 2006 performance at the Point.
 The Venue is featured in The Corrs Documentary All The Way Home, which sees the band during sound check while on their Borrowed Heaven Tour.

 Sports events

 The Point has hosted many boxing fights featuring local fighter Bernard Dunne most notably his fight for the EBU Super-Bantamweight title against Kiko Martinez.
 Other boxing events at the venue have been headlined by world champions Lennox Lewis, Naseem Hamed, Steve Collins and Wayne McCullough.

 The Point has hosted a number of WWE Smackdown & Raw live events.
-It also hosted a WCW live event in 1993, which featured the only time a major wrestling World Title changed hands in Ireland.
+It also hosted a WCW live event in 1993, which featured the only time a major wrestling World Title changed hands in Ireland, when Big Van Vader defeated Sting for the WCW World Heavyweight Championship.